elbto/elbto/README.md

 ### Hi there, I am Toufik 👋

-🌱 Junior Developper Ruby and RoR in Lyon.
+Junior Developper Ruby and RoR in Lyon.

-🔭 I started coding as a self-taught person and then I joined [lewagon](https://www.lewagon.com "lewagon home") and embraced the path of coding full time
+🔭 I started coding as a self-taught person and then I joined [lewagon](https://www.lewagon.com "lewagon home")'s Web Developper Bootcamp and embraced the path of coding full time

+## 🌱 I’m currently learning:

+- Improving skills on using Rails ( "No pain No gain" ) 😄
+- Vanilla JavaScript
+- REACT framework for front and NextJs

 <!--
 **elbto/elbto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.